 From here we headed on to Florence where we would be staying for a couple of days.
 Options for motorhomes are limited and expensive.
 We stayed at this paying sosta and took our scooter into the city, although a bus also runs literally from the front gate.
 It’s not the best place we’ve stayed but it felt safe and provided services.

 Florence is one of the most beautiful cities in Europe, but incredibly busy and very ‘touristic’, as our European friends would say.
 Make sure you book the major attractions weeks in advance and spend time wandering and enjoying the ambience.
-If you skipped it on your way down the coast, now is a great time to take a trip to Pisa, the leaning tower has to be seen to be believed!
+If you skipped it on your way down the coast, now is a great time to take a day trip to Cinque Terre or Pisa, the leaning tower has to be seen to be believed!

 We loved Portofino, hang out of the rich and famous; we mooched around the town and ate parma ham and pecorino cheese by the harbour, over a great bottle of wine.
 You can’t actually take a motorhome to Portofino, there is a large and prominent sign on the only road there, forbidding it.
 We parked here and took the scooter in, but you can also get a bus every ten minutes or so.
 Its quite noisy for sleeping and not very pretty but it did for a night!
 You could also park in Rapallo, the next nearest town to Portofino.

 Just a few hours south are the stunning Cinque Terre, which can be reached by train from La Spezia.
 This two day itinerary in the Cinque Terre is ideal and will help you decide whether to stay in Cinque Terre or squeeze the whole lot in on one day!